pholser/junit-quickcheck/src/site/markdown/usage/seed.md

 property over and over again with the same set of generated values that caused the failure.

-junit-quickcheck reports the seed used for a given property parameter by logging it to a [SLF4J](http://www.slf4j.org/) logger named `junit-quickcheck.seed-reporting`, at `DEBUG` level.
+junit-quickcheck reports the seed used for a given property parameter in the message of the `AssertionError` raised when a property fails.
+It also reports the seeds by logging them to a [SLF4J](http://www.slf4j.org/) logger named `junit-quickcheck.seed-reporting`, at `DEBUG` level.

     Seed for parameter com.your.PropertiesClass.propertyMethod:parameterName is 8007238959251963394